 IRS Asset Seizure: What Can Be Seized & How to Stop

-If you don’t pay your tax debt, the IRS has the right to seize your assets.
-The IRS can take property, homes, cars, boats, and many other assets and then sell them to cover your tax debt.
-Although this is an uncommon levy method used by the IRS, you should still understand how it works if you have delinquent tax debt.
+If you don’t pay your taxes, the IRS has the right to seize your assets.
+The IRS can take property, homes, cars, boats, and many other assets and then sell them to cover your taxes.
+Although this is an uncommon levy method used by the IRS, you should still understand how it works if you have delinquent taxes.

 How IRS Property Seizure Works